Teh-Lemon/Defend-Game/README.md

 - Player turret with a working animated shield and limited fire-able ammo.
 Camera shakes when hit.
 - Game states: Can start, end with score and restart the game.
 - Options and pause menu
-- AI friendly turrets (still needs a way to spawn them, like via power ups)
+- AI friendly turrets
-- Sound effects (button select still needs work)
+- Sound effects
+- Power ups

 Potential future updates:
-- Power ups
 - Mobile port.
-Already supported in the code though I haven't been directly testing it.
 - Different meteor types.
 The code has already been structured with this feature in mind.
 - Environmental changes